Lookin' for Love: Background

 Lee, whose biggest hit to date had been a 1977 cover of Ricky Nelson's "Garden Party", had been the main nightclub act (behind Mickey Gilley himself) at Gilley's Club, a nightclub owned by Sherwood Cryer and country music superstar Mickey Gilley.
-Record executive Irving Azoff offered Lee the chance to record "Lookin' For Love", a song that 20-plus artists had rejected.
+Record executive Irving Azoff offered Lee the chance to record "Lookin' For Love", a song that over 20 artists had rejected.

 Critical reaction to the song has been mixed.
 The Boston Globe called it "a powerful new ballad," noting "Lee's rich southern baritone and thick phrasing."
 AllMusic determined that "the MOR country-pop of 'Lookin' for Love' is so appealing that one suspects it could have been a hit even without the publicity from Urban Cowboy."
 Country music historian Bill Malone once noted that "Lookin' for Love" – in his words, a "lilting little pop song" – became the featured song of Urban Cowboy and a huge commercial hit largely because "actor John Travolta (the movie's co-star) expressed a liking for it."
 Critic Kurt Wolff panned the song as an example of "watered-down cowboy music."

 Public reaction was better.
 "Lookin' for Love" rose to No. 1 (for a three-week stay) on the Billboard Hot Country Singles chart, and was a No. 5 Billboard Hot 100 hit as well.
 On the US Cash Box Top 100, the song spent two weeks at No. 4.
 The song is now recognized as a standard in country music, praised by country music fans and critics alike.

 "Lookin' for Love" was certified gold in 1980 for shipments of 1,000,000 units by the Recording Industry Association of America.

 Series

 The song was performed by Johnny Lee in an episode of the TV series CHiPs.
 It could also be heard in episodes 274 and 275 of Dallas.
-It was also performed live on the episode Colt's Outlaw's, of the TV series, The Fall Guy.
+It was also performed live on the episode Colt's Outlaws, of the TV series, The Fall Guy.